raspberrypilearning/astro-pi-guide/software.md

 ## What's Next?

-Now you are ready to write your first [program](program.md) for the Astro Pi board.
+Now you are ready to write your first [program](program.md) for the Sense HAT board.